sauravyash/shiny-j/README.md

 - Tests: Not Implemented, Failing, Partially Implemented, Passing, N/A (for components that don't require direct testing)

 ## Recent Updates:
+### 19 July 2024
-- [Date]: Implemented basic structure for SymbolTable
+- Implemented basic structure for SymbolTable
-- [Date]: Started work on the Parser component
+- Started work on the Parser component
-- [Date]: Initialized project structure and documentation
+- Initialized project structure and documentation

 ## Next Steps:
 1. Complete the Parser implementation